bguelk/WED025_Demonstrator/Tutorial1.md

    sn_i_rnf    = 'WED025_icb'            ,  -1               , 'icb_melt',   .true.    ,.false., 'yearly'  , ''               , ''       , ''
 /
 ```

-Now you have everything you need to run your regional configuration.
-For this you need to build a script to run on HPC.
-We suggest you use 32 MPI.
-Suggestion: look at the supercomputer documentation or copy from a friend.

 Before you launch the job, you need to change the last timestep of the simulation (nn_itend) to
 match the length of the simulation you want to do.
 In this case we will do a one month